 Locating the law of a country will have many components.
 For a good introduction about general (and jurisdiction specific) resources, as well as an overview of how to approach foreign law research see our Foreign & Comparative Law Research Guide.
 Below is a sampling of resources as good places to start locating foreign law on this topic.
 Most are freely available on the Internet; some are available to Georgetown Law Only.

-- Foreign Law Guide database (Georgetown Law only)
+- The Foreign Law Guide

 - World Legal Information Institute (WorldLII) has listed in its subject Index, Corruption

 While WorldLII does not have materials for all countries, this resource can sometimes have case law and legislation, as well as links to other relevant resources.
 This is a list of the countries with available information.